The Legless Saxon

 Our Saxon Warrior was taken into the care of Keith (our Carpet Bowls maestro), who treated the sculpture with creosote over a period of time, rescuing it from potential destruction.
 It was put in storage in the Pickenham Community Hub…until recently.

 The Management Team of the Community Hub decided to bring the Saxon out and display him proudly in the Hub.
-In 2024 he now is residing in the new bar area and once a few cleaning and strengthening tasks have been performed on the Saxon, he will be a fixture guarding the doorway to bar.
+He now resides in the new bar area, watching over the comings and goings!
+Some cleaning and strengthening tasks have been performed on the Saxon by Steve and Pete to bring him back to his former glory.

 However, his ordeal prior to the creosote treatment meant that his legs had to be removed, so we felt it fitting that as the guardian of the bar area, he would be named the Legless Saxon.